curl/everything-curl/usingcurl-returns.md

  4. A feature or option that was needed to perform the desired request was not enabled or was explicitly disabled at build-time.
-To make curl able to do this, you probably need another build of libcurl!
+To make curl able to do this, you probably need another build of libcurl.

  5. Couldn't resolve proxy.
 The address of the given proxy host could not be resolved.
 Either the given proxy name is just wrong, or the DNS server is